kevinsogo/compgen/README.md

 - So that you use Python and not C++.
 - So that you use Python and not C++.
 - So that you use Python and not C++.

+A validator takes input from stdin.
+It returns with 0 exit code iff the input is valid.

 Here's an example of a validator: